boatfu/cart-ssm/README.md

 # cart-ssm
-this is a shopping project with ssm
+this is a shopping project with ssm, based on maven